gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### getIntegrationById
-Get integration data by integration id
+Get integration data by its ID